Geographical Isolation

 Out-of-Asia Dilemma

 Archicebus_achilles Charles Darwin started the debate over where humans originated.
-In the 19th century, most evolution scientists believed humans originated in Asia–the Out-of-Asia model.
+In the 19th century, most evolution scientists believed that humans originated in Asia — a theory known as the Out-of-Asia model.
 In the 6th Edition of The Origin of Species (1872), while Darwin mentions “humans” ten times, he never discusses the origin of humans.

 Darwin studied African apes for the 1st Edition of The Descent of Man (1871).
 In the section entitled “On the Birthplace and Antiquity of Man,” Darwin argued –